tjcim/ptscripts/README.md

+# Notes

+These are mainly for me, but may be helpful to anyone else using the scripts.

+* I need to switch over the bash commands to use utils/run_commands as it works much better.
+* I will need to figure out how to kill a command properly as it looks like my current attempts to timeout don't actually do that.
+* I need to combine muti_nikto, nikto_image and web_nikto into one script (same for all the other similar scripts)

 # Change Log

+* 12/7/2017 - I am not happy with the way I currently run bash commands and get output, I created a couple of new functions in utils/run_commands.py that seems to work well.
+I have started switching over a few of the scripts web_nikto and dirb_image have both been switched.
 * 11/14/2017 - Updated multi_nikto.py script to use threading and a few other command options to increase the speed.
 * 11/9/2017 - Updated website_screenshot.py script to use threading as well as logic to reduce duplicate/unneeded images.
 Also it will resume now.
 * 10/29/2017 - **Major changes, make sure you read the instructions below.**